-20 Quotes About Thinking From “How To Think” by Alan Jacobs
+20 Thinking Quotes From “How To Think” by Alan Jacobs

 Generally, when people share our opinions we credit them with good thinking.
 When they disagree with us, we find someone or something to blame for leading their thinking astray.
 We can do better.
 In How to Think, Alan Jacobs promises that those of us who are willing can receive help to diagnose the forces that prevent genuine thinking and learn how to improve in this life-giving skill.